< Back

 Definition

 Yttrium is a chemical element with the symbol Y and atomic number 39.
-It is a soft, silvery-metallic transition metal that is found in rare-earth minerals.
+It is a soft, silvery-metallic transition metal that is the third element in the lanthanide series, which is the group of elements that follows lanthanum in the periodic table.

-Yttrium is not found in nature in its pure form.
-It is usually found combined with other elements, such as erbium and terbium.
+Yttrium is a rare-earth element, meaning that it is not found in abundance in the Earth's crust.
+It is typically found in combination with other rare-earth elements, such as erbium and terbium.

 How can the word be used?

-Yttrium oxide is a white, crystalline solid that is used in lasers and other optical devices.
+Yttrium chloride is a white, crystalline solid that is used in fluorescent lamps and other lighting devices.

 yttrium